esdc-devcop/esdc-devcop.github.io/guides/gitlab-runner.md

 ## Installing

-For installing on the ESDC cooperate image follow the walkthrough GitLab provides for [installing on Windows](https://docs.gitlab.com/runner/install/windows.html).
+For installing on the ESDC cooperate image follow the walk-through GitLab provides for [installing on Windows](https://docs.gitlab.com/runner/install/windows.html).
 _You should probably be downloading the `x86` binary_.

 ### Registering runners